ranobe-org/ranobe/README.md

 - [ ] design improvements for details page
 - [x] add settings page with theme selection
 - [x] sources list selection
+- [x] remembering source selection (only one source at a time, that's the rule)
 - [ ] database
     - [ ] add to library, only store novel in db
     - [ ] download chapters for offline view, save everything to db